 reports on health and human service policy issues for the Tribune and has been in Austin since October 2016.
 Before the Tribune she reported for CQ Roll Call in D.C. where she covered state legislatures and health care issues.
 Her reporting has appeared in Civil Eats, NBC BLK, Cosmo for Latinas, Kaiser Health News, The Seattle Times, The Washington Post, The Milwaukee Journal Sentinel, The Star Tribune and Milwaukee Neighborhood News Service.
 She is a 2013 alumna of Marquette University in Milwaukee.
 When not reporting, she is teaching herself how to code, re-perfecting her chocolate chip cookie recipe, searching for food spots that rival her mother’s cooking, exploring museums, catching up on books and watching documentaries.

-Poland and Texas have comparable populations, conservative governments and stringent anti-abortion policies.
-But they differ significantly in how health care is delivered for women — and in the role they allow midwives to play in the childbirth process.
+Poland and Texas have comparable populations and conservative governments.
+But they differ significantly in how health care is delivered for women.
+Revisit our July report about the role midwives play in the childbirth process in the two places.

 Tuberculosis is a rare disease, but public health experts are urging Texas legislators to invest in expensive medication, nurses who can help patients and supporting local health departments to test and treat people who may have been exposed.